armory/documentation/_release_notes/armoryspinnaker_v2.19.7.md

 Note that Armory's Pipeline as Code and the open source Managed Pipeline Templates are not integrated and do not work together.

-By default, the MPTv2 UI is disabled in Armory Spinnaker 2.19.5.
+By default, the MPTv2 UI is disabled in Armory Spinnaker 2.19.6.
 Leaving the UI disabled maintains the same experience you had with Armory Spinnaker 2.18.x (OSS 1.18.x).

 If you want to enable the MPTv2 UI, see [Enabling the Managed Pipeline Templates UI](https://kb.armory.io/admin/enable-mptv2/).

 ###  Spinnaker Community Contributions

-The following highlights describe some of the major changes from the Spinnaker community for version 1.19.x, which is included in this release of Armory Spinnaker 2.19:
+The following highlights describe some of the major changes from the Spinnaker community for OSS Release 1.19.5, which is included in this release of Armory Spinnaker 2.19:

-**Scheduled Removal of Kubernetes V1 Provider**
-The Kubernetes V1 provider will be removed in Spinnaker 1.21.
-Please see the [RFC](https://github.com/spinnaker/governance/blob/master/rfc/eol_kubernetes_v1.md) for more details.

-Breaking change: Kubernetes accounts with an unspecified providerVersion will now default to V2.
-Update your Halconfig to specify `providerVersion: v1` for any Kubernetes accounts you are currently using with the V1 provider.

 **Java 11**
 > The migration to Java 11 continues.
 This should not affect Spinnaker users.
 If you extend Spinnaker, this change may affect you.